A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Related Work

 \subsection{Generalized state estimation (GSE) on a Node-Breaker Model}

 As discussed, NTPs do not account for possible errors in \statusmeass{} when constructing the grid topology.
 Therefore, any erroneous topology from NTP will be fed directly into traditional AC-state estimation (ACSE).
-While bad-data detection algorithms within ACSE can detect non-interactive anomalous \contmeass{}, they are not designed to detect topology errors.
-Thus, any topology error in today's control room setting can negatively impact all downstream analyses.
+While bad-data detection algorithms within ACSE can detect random bad continuous data, they are not designed to detect topology errors.
+Thus, any topology error in today's control room setting can negatively impact the real-time operation.